-The Group's insurance subsidiary, AlL is regulated by APRA.
-The capital base, prudential capital requirement and capital adequacy multiple of AlL are shown in the following table.
+The Group's insurance subsidiary, AIL is regulated by APRA.
+The capital base, prudential capital requirement and capital adequacy multiple of AIL are shown in the following table.

-APRA Prudential Standard GPS 110 Capital Adequacy for General Insurers requires that the Company maintain a capital base in excess of its prudential requirement as defined under the Prudential Standard.
+APRA Prudential Standard GPS 110 Capital Adequacy for General Insurers requires that the Company maintain a capital base in excess of its prudential capital requirement as defined under the Prudential Standard.